NervanaSystems/ngraph/doc/sphinx/source/dynamic/index.rst

 Dynamic Shapes
 ==============

-For an example on how to use dynamic shapes, see *Scenario Two* on the :ref:`scenario_two` documentation.
+For an example on how to use dynamic shapes, see the :ref:`scenario_two` documentation.

 Runtime Error Checking
 ----------------------